shapeshift/docs/security/RDP.md

   -  [shapeshift.com](https://shapeshift.com) (hosted by WebFlow, a third-party)
   -  [shapeshift.zendesk.com](https://shapeshift.zendesk.com) (hosted by ZenDesk, a third-party)
   -  [shapeshift-io.hellonext.co](https://shapeshift-io.hellonext.co/) (hosted by HelloNext, a third-party)
-  -  [beta.shapeshift.com](https://beta.shapeshift.com) (a legacy system maintained by the ShapeShift Foundation, not the ShapeShift DAO)
+  -  [beta.shapeshift.com](https://beta.shapeshift.com) (a legacy system maintained by the Fox Foundation, not the ShapeShift DAO)
-  -  [auth.shapeshift.com](https://auth.shapeshift.com) (a legacy system maintained by the ShapeShift Foundation, not the ShapeShift DAO)
+  -  [auth.shapeshift.com](https://auth.shapeshift.com) (a legacy system maintained by the Fox Foundation, not the ShapeShift DAO)
-  -  [portal.shapeshift.io](https://portal.shapeshift.io) (a legacy system maintained by the ShapeShift Foundation, not the ShapeShift DAO)
+  -  [portal.shapeshift.io](https://portal.shapeshift.io) (a legacy system maintained by the Fox Foundation, not the ShapeShift DAO)
-  -  The ShapeShift [mobile app](https://apps.apple.com/us/app/shapeshift-buy-trade-crypto/id996569075) (a legacy system maintained by the ShapeShift Foundation, not the ShapeShift DAO)
+  -  The ShapeShift [mobile app](https://apps.apple.com/us/app/shapeshift-buy-trade-crypto/id996569075) (a legacy system maintained by the Fox Foundation, not the ShapeShift DAO)
   -  [portis.io](https://portis.io) (Portis is now a separate company)
   -  [coincap.io](https://coincap.io) (CoinCap is now a separate company)